dotnet/docs-aspire/docs/whats-new/preview-5.md

 #### Dashboard authentication

 The dashboard's web application frontend supports OpenID Connect (OIDC) for authentication.
-These can be applied via configurable settings, once Frontend:AuthMode is set to OpenIdConnect:
+These can be applied via configurable settings, once `Dashboard:Frontend:AuthMode` is set to `OpenIdConnect`:

 - `Authentication:Schemes:OpenIdConnect:Authority` &mdash; URL to the identity provider (IdP)
 - `Authentication:Schemes:OpenIdConnect:ClientId` &mdash; Identity of the relying party (RP)